dotnet/runtime/docs/design/security/System.HashCode.md

 Once all data has been ingested, the `ToHashCode` method returns a 32-bit hash code.
 The hash code computation uses a seeded function, where the seed is chosen randomly at app start.
 The computation is stable for any set of inputs for the lifetime of the process, but the hash code has no meaning outside the current process.
 It is not intended that these hash codes be transmitted outside the current process or otherwise persisted.

 The most common use of these hash codes is for bucket-based keyed collections to choose a bucket index where this entry will be stored.
-For non-adversarial inputs, these hash codes are high quality and will result in a generally uniform selection of bucket.
-For adversarial inputs, these hash codes could be low quality and could attempt to exploit inefficiencies in the data structure's layout, significantly affecting the collection's performance.
+For non-adversarial inputs, these hash codes are sufficient and will result in a generally uniform selection of bucket.
+For adversarial inputs, these hash codes might be insufficient, and the adversary could attempt to exploit inefficiencies in the data structure's layout, significantly affecting the collection's performance.
 This is the crux of a hash flooding attack.

 `HashCode` explicitly disclaims that a hash code generated from adversarial input is fit for consumption by the caller.